 Rent-to-Own vs. Seller Financing

-With most rent to own programs, the buyer/renter has the "option" to buy the home at some time in the future.
-Until that time, the owner/landlord is the real owner of the home.
-The owner/landlord’s name is on the deed, and that’s the person who is ultimately responsible for mortgage payments (if any) on the home.
-The renter has the right to purchase the home someday, but the renter is not obligated to buy.
+With most rent-to-own programs, the buyer has the "option" to buy the home at some time in the future.
+The buyer lives in the home as a renter.
+The renter has the right to purchase the home someday but is not obligated to do so.
 What's more, the deal can fall through, and the buyer/renter might not ever end up owning the home.

-The timing of a change in ownership is important because each party has different risks, depending on whether or not they own the property.
-For example, in a rent to own transaction, buyers take a risk that the owner/landlord will fail to make mortgage payments and lose the property through foreclosure – in that case, buyers would have been better off with seller financing (or buying the home with a traditional loan).
-Buyers also run the risk of the deal falling apart if they can't make monthly payments (especially if the owner is motivated to take advantage of the situation).
+The timing of a change in ownership is vital because each party carries different risks, depending on whether they own the property.
+For instance, in a rent-to-own deal, buyers take the risk that the owner will fail to make mortgage payments and lose the property through foreclosure.
+If this were to happen, buyers might have been better off with seller financing or buying the home with a traditional loan.
+Buyers also run the risk of the deal falling apart if they can't make monthly payments.

-With the examples above, you might assume that it's always better to be the owner of the home, but owners also take substantial risks.
-Sellers have a lot at stake when they offer owner financing: if the buyer doesn't pay (or can't get a loan), the seller may need to foreclose on the home.
+With the examples above, you might assume that it's always better to be the owner of the home, but owners also take on substantial risks.
+Sellers have a great deal at stake when they offer owner financing.
+If the buyer doesn't pay (or can't get a loan), the seller may need to foreclose on the home.
 That means paying legal fees and evicting the buyer, not to mention finding another buyer.
 All of these activities consume your time, energy, and money.

-With either type of program, there are numerous complications and things that can go wrong, which should not be surprising given that you have two (or more) parties with interest in a property.
-If you're considering either of these approaches, be sure to learn about the risks by speaking with a local real estate attorney.
-It's hard to imagine all of the pitfalls, but there are too many of them to ignore, and a professional can help you figure out if it’s worth the risk.
+With either type of program, there are numerous complications and things that can go wrong.
+That's not surprising, given that you have two (or more) parties with interest in a property.
+If you're considering either of these strategies, be sure to research the risks by speaking with a local real estate attorney.
+It's hard to envision all of the pitfalls in advance, but there are too many of them to ignore, and a professional can help you figure out if the benefits are worth the risks.